stnutt/deemix-for-lidarr/README.md

 1. Install the Deemix plugin via URL: [Lidarr.Plugin.Deemix](https://github.com/ta264/Lidarr.Plugin.Deemix).
 2. Configure a Deemix download client under Settings / Download Clients.
 3. Use Docker's container name resolution feature for intra-container connections.
-Configure the client with "deemix:6595" instead of `<ip>:6595`.
+Regardless of methodology, Docker will resolve a container name to its most accessible IP when referenced from inside a Docker environment.
+IE, name your containers "deemix" and "lidarr" and use "deemix:6595" instead of "<ip>:6595" when configuring both Download Client -and- Indexer.
+(Also useful for other containers, such as those requiring external database containers, regardless of whether or not they're in a docker-compose.yaml service group together.)
 4. Add and configure a Deemix indexer under Settings / Indexers.
 Disable RSS feeds.
 5. In Settings / Profiles, enable the Deemix protocol for Default or custom profiles under Delay Profiles.